A summary of our Namibia impressions, from a three week trip through the country. Read about what to expect of various places in Namibia.

 Okonjima is known for its cheetahs and leopards, and is also the home of the Africat foundation.
 Their goal is the long-term conservation and survival of Namibia’s large carnivores in their natural habitat.
 But the number of species you can observe in this area is impressive, and by no means limited to carnivores.

-One great experience I will never forget is watching lions form a hide, from a very close distance.
+One great experience I will never forget is watching lions from a hide, from a very close distance.
 You can feel their grumbling right in your stomach, and watch them bite through bones when they are fed.
 They are right in front of you, and they know you are there.
 They stare at you, and this is nothing you ever want to experience in the wild.

 But fortunately there are also less dangerous animals around!
 There is no shortage of various antelopes, colorful birds and other mammals.